View of Castro Urdiales

 Santa María Church

-Standing on a rise above the harbour, this church is the city's finest religious buildings.
+Standing on a rise above the harbour, this church is the city's finest religious building.
 Dating from the 13th century, it combines quiet grandeur with soft light and a distinctly maritime atmosphere.

 Old quarter